Educating Head, Heart and Hands

-We are an independent school, which gives us freedom in our program from government educational standards and the Ministry of Education curriculum.
+We are an independent school, which gives us freedom from government educational standards and the Ministry of Education curriculum.
+Waldorf education has a curriculum that has been developing over 100 years and stands behind a Waldorf teacher.
 The school is tuition based as we do not receive government funding.
-We are a not-for-profit incorporated school with a volunteer Board of Directors made up of parents, grandparents and friends of the school.
+We are a not-for-profit incorporated school with a volunteer Board of Directors.

 The school is a community of parents, teachers and friends who, through their interest, dedication and offers of energy and gifts, create the chalice for the unfolding of each child.
-We welcome you to become part of our community.
+We welcome you in becoming part of our community.

 Why Northern Lights School?

-Northern Lights School is developmentally appropriate, rigorous, creative and relevant.
+Northern Lights School is developmentally appropriate, holistic, creative and relevant.
 We have chosen a Waldorf-inspired curriculum to help students reach their potential by educating the head, heart and hands.

 When parents tell a friend about the school and discuss how their children are thriving, what do they say?